alexdicianu/nginx_proxy/README.md

 ### Adding the right backend

-Before running the image, you need to edit the `site.conf` configuration file and set the right value for both `proxy_pass` values (even though you only see the homepage, Nginx will know to forward any path you give him to the proxy_pass host).
+Before running the image, you need to edit the `site.conf` configuration file and set the right value for both `proxy_pass` values (even though you only see the homepage, Nginx will know to forward any path you give it to the proxy_pass host).

 ### Running the docker image.